jnsp/meme-generator/README.md

 ### Meme engine

 The `meme_engine` module is responsible for manipulating and drawing text onto images.
-The `MemeGenerator` class accepts the path of image and converts meme image with a quote.
+The `MemeGenerator` class accepts the path of image and converts it to a meme image with a quote.

 ## Notes